isomerpages/scamshield/pages/terms-of-use.md

 permalink: /terms-of-use/
 ---
 #### General
-1. Welcome to ScamShield provided by the National Crime Prevention Council ("NCPC") and the Government Techology Agency of Singapore (GovTech).
+1. Welcome to ScamShield provided by the National Crime Prevention Council ("NCPC") and the Government Techology Agency of Singapore ("GovTech").
 These Terms of Use ("Terms") govern your use of ScamShield.
 Please read these Terms carefully as any non-compliance may result in civil or criminal liability.

 2. By accessing and using any part of ScamShield, you agree to be bound by these Terms.
 You may access and use ScamShield in the manner permitted under these Terms.
 If you do not agree to these Terms, please do not use ScamShield.